BradleyCodeU/bradleycodeu.github.io/_apcsp/objects/ObjectsCastlesAndCreatures/instructions.md

 Create a function called setupCastleThree() that prints a brief introduction.
 Return an enemy dictionary that must NOT be named "Enemy 3 Name"

 Create a function called validInput that returns true or false.
 There is one argument: userInput.
-Returns True if the userInput is an integer 1 to 4.
+Returns True if the userInput is an integer 1 to 3 or 9.
 Use try/except to convert string to integer without crashing.

 Create a function getInput that will prompt and collect input.
 Return the number that the player selects.
 No arguments needed.